Lighthouse (band): First albums

 Their first album, Lighthouse, was released in June 1969 by RCA recorded in RCA's Toronto Eastern Sound Studio.
-It features "If There Ever Was a Time", which was a minor hit on the popular Toronto radio station CHUM 1050.
+It features "If There Ever Was a Time", which was a minor hit on the popular Toronto radio station CHUM 1050 at number 24..

 Their next album, Suite Feeling, was released in November 1969, recorded at Toronto Eastern Sound Studio.
 It features two cover songs: The Band's "Chest Fever" and The Beatles' "A Day In The Life".
 The single "Feel So Good" was a hit, peaking at #5 on the Canadian Content chart and #55 on the Canadian Top 100.
 Lighthouse was invited to perform at Woodstock that year, but turned it down.

 Their third and final album for RCA was also the last for original lead singer Pinky Dauvin.
 Peacing It All Together was recorded in RCA's Music Centre of the World Hollywood Studios.
 It includes the Top 40 hit, "The Chant".

 In the summer of 1970, Lighthouse represented Canada and Ontario at Expo '70 in Japan.
 The band appeared at the Strawberry Fields Festival in August 1970, followed by the Isle of Wight Festival where they performed two nights, along with The Doors, Joni Mitchell, Chicago, Miles Davis, and The Who.